• Skip to primary navigation

 • Salt- Salt keeps the ice cream from tasting too overly sweet.
 Make sure to use finely ground salt so it mixes in well and doesn't add extra texture.

-• Sweetened condensed milk- This is folded into the whipped cream to add sweetness and keep the ice cream smooth and creamy.
-Sweetened condensed milk is milk with 60% of its water content removed.
-Less water creates less ice crystals, which is why condensed milk is perfect for making no churn ice cream.
+• Sweetened condensed milk- Like my peaches and cream ice cream, condensed milk is folded into the whipped cream to add sweetness and keep the ice cream smooth and creamy.

 Substitutions